 The Muppets Present… Great Moments in American History (10/10) – This show debuted last year as atmospheric entertainment, but it has quickly become a show around which guests plan their visit to Magic Kingdom.
 For good reason: this show is exceptional, featuring the quick wit of the Muppets and incorporating actual lessons from American history.
 There are 2 different shows that alternate randomly, but usually the last two shows of the day are different from one another (we recommend watching these last two shows).
 This is the best new addition to Magic Kingdom in years, and it’s an absolute must-do.

 Mickey’s Royal Friendship Faire (7/10) – The newest Cinderella Castle daytime stage show in Magic Kingdom at Walt Disney World, having debuted last summer.
 This is similar to past ‘smile and dance’ shows on the castle stage, and arguably a bit better.
 Mickey’s Royal Friendship Faire drops the pretense of a plot, and lets the show exist just for the sake of existing, as a fun festival with Mickey and various characters dancing and singing.
 The costuming is also pretty good, and there are seasonal variations of the show, adding to its rewatchability.

 Happily Ever After (10/10) – There is no more fitting of a way to close a day in the Magic Kingdom than with fireworks.
-The new-for-summer 2017 fireworks show is Happily Ever After, which replaced Wishes.
+The new fireworks show is Happily Ever After, which replaced Wishes.
 As we write in our Happily Ever After Review, this is one of the best fireworks shows Disney has ever done, anywhere.
 It is absolutely not to be missed.
 We recommend viewing it on Main Street with the fireworks exploding behind Cinderella Castle (best spots are recommended in our Magic Kingdom Fireworks Viewing Guide).
-Note that even as of September 2017, Happily Ever After is incredibly popular, and it’s recommended that you stake out a spot at least 45 minutes in advance.
+Note that even as of January 2018, Happily Ever After is incredibly popular, and it’s recommended that you stake out a spot at least 45 minutes in advance.